carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 There are multiple ethical issues to consider when using Twitter data.
 In this lesson, we will be focusing on #FIXME issues: authorship, privacy, and consent.
-Ultimately, all thre concern personhood.
+Ultimately, all three concern personhood.

 ## Authorship, the GDPR, and the Right to be Forgotten

 Twitter users maintain ownership of their tweets.
 As the author, users have both copyrights and moral rights.
+(Only the former is defined in the United States.)

-Copyrights prevent your tweets from being compiled together into a publication for monetary profit.
+Copyrights prevent your tweets from being compiled together into a publication for profit.
 That said, some authors do not have any copyrights.
-For example, POTUS is an American government employee, therefore the property is in the Public Domain.
+For example, POTUS is an American government employee, therefore that 'property' is in the Public Domain.

 Laws vary greatly by country, so don't get American librarians started on the Queen's copyrights over Canadian government data, which is complicated.